A Generational Leap in Providing Water Quality Improvements: Protecting Public Health and Our Waters for the Future

 Advanced Notice of Proposed Rule Making – Saline Water Reclassification

-DEC filed an Advanced Notice of Proposed Rule Making (ANPRM) with the New York State Department of State on July 27, 2022, which closed on November 28, 2022.
-The ANPRM was a data gathering and public outreach exercise intended to inform future reclassification and water quality standard rule makings applicable to saline waters of the State.
+NYSDEC filed an Advanced Notice of Proposed Rule Making (ANPRM) with the New York State Department of State on July 27, 2022, which closed on November 28, 2022.
+The ANPRM was a data gathering and public outreach exercise intended to inform the future reclassification and water quality standard rule makings applicable to saline waters of the State.
 The ANPRM may inform amendments to water quality standards applicable to saline waters found in 6 NYCRR Parts 700-703.
 Saline waters potentially subject to reclassification are found in 6 NYCRR Parts 859, 864, 885, 890, 891, 920, 921, 922, 923, 924, 925, and 935.
 A full list of waters subject to possible reclassification is included in Table 1 of the ANPRM document (PDF).

 The ANPRM was not a regulatory action, but an opportunity to gather stakeholder data to inform future regulatory changes, if appropriate.
 As such, there are no regulatory impacts and no need for a rule making hearing.